8000 Support Services

 All district buildings and grounds shall be operated in a manner which promotes safety and facilitates the efficient and comfortable performance of instructional and administrative functions.

-The daily operation maintenance, repair and improvement of school buildings and grounds shall be the overall responsibility of the Supervisors of Buildings and Grounds, who shall report to the Superintendent of Schools through the Business Administrator.
+The daily operation maintenance, repair and improvement of school buildings and grounds shall be the overall responsibility of the Supervisors of Buildings and Grounds, who shall report to the Superintendent through the Business Administrator.

 Adopted March 13, 1989